Skip to main content

 Commercial offer

-Provide approved pricing, billing basis, limits, add-ons, cancellation, and export expectations.
+State the approved billing basis, implementation, users or locations, usage limits, support, add-ons, cancellation, and export expectations.

 Launch decision